 - What are the options for a learning experience that are stimulating, personalized, emotionally motivating, socially safe, and aligned to authentic experiences in the real world?

-- What are the optimal / feasible methods of instructional systems and technologies, given the circumstances?
-(This would be related to the methods/modes, such as face-to-face, online, hybrid, blended, Zoom, videos, etc.).
+- What are the optimal/feasible methods of instructional systems and technologies, given the circumstances?
+(This would be related to the methods/modes of delivery, such as face-to-face, online, hybrid, blended, Zoom, videos, etc.).

 - How do you go about formative improvement of the program of instruction before it launches?
 What are the criteria for summative evaluation to determine whether the program of instruction met its intended goals?